equinor/omnia-tutorial/docs/exercises/compute.rst

   * Load transformed data to SQL server for further analysis

-Extra section covers other options you can consider.
+The extras section covers other options you can consider.

 Prerequisites
 -------------